Contact

 3. Contact name, title, and direct email

-Messages that include all relevant fields above are prioritized in the review queue.
+Messages that include all relevant fields above are prioritized in the review process.
 Submissions lacking a clear inquiry type or identifiable entity name are held pending clarification.
-The directory does not process anonymous submissions for listing changes.
+The provider network does not process anonymous submissions for provider changes.

 Report a Data Error or Correction